OWASP/www-chapter-owasp-chapter-information/index.md

 * Where is the OWASP Foundation's financial information?
 All of the Foundation's financial information is posted for transparency on the [Finance page](https://owasp.org/finance/) The [2022 Approved Budget](https://owasp.org/www-staff/budget/2022) can be found on the OWASP website finance page.

 * Where can OWASP's current financial statements?
   The OWASP Board meeting agenda/minutues is open to the public as well as posted on the [OWASP wesbite/Global Board page](https://owasp.org/www-board/)for anyone to read.
-OWASP outsources all accounting to Virtual  Click on any months's agenda/minutes and
+OWASP outsources all accounting to Virtual.
+Click on any months's agenda/minutes and
-* What are shared services does the Foundation offer all chapter and how do I request them?
- Meetup Group Pro and Shared Zoom account -> Submit a [Contact Us - Chapter Support - Request for Shared Service ticket](https://owasporg.atlassian.net/servicedesk/customer/portals)

 * Are chapters required to hold events?
   No, chapters are only required to hold 3 meeting activites, in 12 months.
 Meetings are informal repeatable gatherings of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction, such as sharing information or reaching agreemeent.
 Meetings may occur face-to-face or virtually.